2016 Chicago Real Estate Market Report and 2017 Outlook

 2016 had all the indicators to be another great year in Chicago real estate and at year-end, the numbers show that with the exception of constraints on available housing, it was a banner year for home buyers and sellers alike.

 Below are our 2015 market predictions specific to the North Side as well as 2016 year-end numbers.
 As you can see, we were pretty spot on with the only real surprise coming from the lack of sellers providing housing stock to appease buyers entering the market.
 Housing supply was in such high demand, the inventory dropped below the already low numbers of 2015.
-On related article, take a look this company that provides, custom countertops seattle wa.
+In a related article, take a look at this company that provides, custom countertops seattle was.

 All of these numbers point to a very strong and steady housing market for both buyers and sellers alike.
-However, it’s important to consider emerging trends and outside factors that will have long-term impact on Chicago growth rates.
+However, it’s important to consider emerging trends and outside factors that will have a long-term impact on Chicago's growth rates.
 Visit www.districtofcolumbialocksmith.com for more information about the latest security housing trends today.
 In the following sections, we will dive into each of these, discuss them on both a national and local level, as well as share our thoughts on how this will impact the housing market in 2017.
-On other advertisement, if you are planning to purchase audio component, checkout this link home theater systems ashburn va.
+In another advertisement, if you are planning to purchase an audio component, check this link home theater systems ashburn va.

 2016 North Side Market in Review